cossacklabs/product-docs/hermes/hermes-in-depth/architecture/architecture/_index.md

 } hm_rpc_transport_t;
 ```

-It also includes a wrapper for transport implementations that uses [Themis' Secure Session](https://docs.cossacklabs.com/pages/secure-session-cryptosystem/)
+It also includes a wrapper for transport implementations that uses [Themis Secure Session](https://docs.cossacklabs.com/pages/secure-session-cryptosystem/) (see `include/hermes/secure_transport/transport.h`).
-(see `include/hermes/secure_transport/transport.h`).
 This is done to provide a way to use another (non-Secure Sesion) means of secure transport (i.e. SSL/TLS).

 * **Communication**